-An annual run and walk is sponsored by local businesses to raise funds for the Prairie Lakes Caring Club House.
+Part for the proceeds from this annual run and walk is given to the Prairie Lakes Caring Club House.
 The fundraiser features a 5K run, 5K walk and a one-mile walk.
 Runners and walkers of all ages are welcome to participate and encouraged to bring a non-perishable food item to donate to the Caring Club House.

 The 2018 Hospital Hill Run raised $2,000 towards the $17,000 annual operating costs.
 The Prairie Lakes Caring Club House exists to meet the hospitality needs of out-of-town patients, families and caregivers who receive services through Prairie Lakes Healthcare System.
 As Prairie Lakes grows as a regional medical center more people come to Watertown for their healthcare needs.
 As part of our mission to provide compassionate care, we are proud to offer his special home to help ease the burdens individuals may face during a medical experience.
 Volunteers assist guests daily at the Caring Club House; approximately 1,000 guests are served each year.

 Yellow Rose Week